txzhao/Model-Control-RCV/README.md

 # Model-Control-RCV

-This repo is a container for course project of [EL2425 Automatic Control, Project Course](https://www.kth.se/social/course/EL2425/) at KTH.
+This is a repo for course project of [EL2425 Automatic Control, Project Course](https://www.kth.se/social/course/EL2425/) at KTH.